NJW Celebrating 25 Years

 NJW has always had talented, loyal staff.
 Several individuals who have flourished in recent years are Business Commercial Director Trudie Jedynak, CTO Graham Morris, CXO James Gould, and Project Director Debbie Taylor.
 Each have been instrumental in supporting NJW’s ascent as world class company.

-Today, NJW has won new multi-million-pound customers such as Transport for London, ISS, Fidelity, Allied Irish Bank, Office of Public Works, Wolverhampton City Council, (DIO) Defence Infrastructure Organisation and JLL.
+Today, NJW has won new multi-million-pound customers such as Transport for London, ISS, Fidelity, Allied Irish Bank, Office of Public Works, Wolverhampton City Council and JLL.

 NJW is fit for purpose more than ever as the company rapidly expands into new horizons including the United States.